ventus-ag/docs/_docs/coretasks/access-by-cli.md

 - API User, which has the next detailes and just loaded "openrc" file:
     * name: Test_User
-    * ID=b38e8ed15b4f49cbad07174089f03320
+    * ID=b38e8ed15b4f49cbad07171122334455

 To get the access to your Kubernetes cluster using CLI follow the next steps:

-1) Loggin to your Instance from which we need to get access to the Kubernetes Cluster API
+1) Login to your Instance from which we need to get access to the Kubernetes Cluster API

 2) Add the CentOS 7 RDO repository by using the following command: